 Years ago, my friend took me to a restaurant that had the biggest portion of chili cheese fries known to man for only $4.
-Freshly fried french fries were topped with savory beef chili and tons of shredded cheddar.
+We were only able to finish 1/4 of the serving, but I enjoyed every bite immensely.
+How can you resist freshly fried french fries topped with savory beef chili and tons of shredded cheddar?
 I’ve been going to the same establishment ever since whenever I want a good helping of chili cheese fries.
-Not too long ago, I was having that craving again but decided to make my own at home with tater tots instead of french fries.
+That craving struck again today but I decided to make my own at home with tater tots instead of french fries.
 Tater tots with chili cheese?
-How can it go wrong?
+How can you go wrong?

 **Helpful tips and common mistakes